-Each competitor shall be insured against all claims by third parties to a minimum of \$100,000 per passenger, \$100,000 property damage and a minimum limit of \$1,000,000 combined single limit coverage on the operation of their balloon.
-The competitor shall produce documentary evidence of this insurance and additionally insured endorsements valid for the period of the Event covering any balloon which she may fly.
+Each balloon and competitor shall be insured against all claims by third parties to a minimum of \$100,000 per passenger, \$100,000 property damage and a minimum limit of <stipulate minimum, typically \$500,000 or \$1,000,000 at organizer's discretion> combined single limit coverage on the operation of their balloon.
+The competitor shall produce documentary evidence of this insurance <stipulate any additional insurance requirements., additional insured endorsements>valid for the period of the Event covering any balloon which he may fly.